srosorcxisto/zomiaonescraper/README.md

 using native HTTP Authentication if you have the url for the mp3 file and a premium subscription.

 This script scrapes the zomia.podbean.com site for premium content and creates an RSS feed for it.
-When loaded into a podcatcher, this allows you listen to premium content if you are a Zomia ONE Underground subscriber.
+When loaded into a podcatcher, this allows you to listen to premium content if you are a Zomia ONE Underground subscriber.

 It should go without saying that this is a fan created script and is in no way connected with or endorsed by Zomia ONE or Podbean nor does it allow you to access premium content without a subscription.

 ### Requirements

 Python 2.7, pip and an s3 bucket